Happy anniversary, marriage equality!

 Across much of the United States, we are closer to legal equality for gays and lesbians than ever before, but we still have a long way to go.
 It’s time to give all gay people and their families the same rights and opportunities as everyone else.

-In 2001, the Haas, Jr. Fund became the first foundation to support marriage equality.
-Fifteen years later, with the Supreme Court’s historic Obergerfell ruling in June 2015, the freedom to marry was extended to gay and lesbian couples from coast-to-coast.
+In 2001, the Haas, Jr. Fund became the first foundation to make marriage equality a funding priority.
+Last year, with the Supreme Court’s historic Obergerfell ruling in June 2015, the freedom to marry was extended to gay and lesbian couples from coast-to-coast.

 Marriage equality is now the law of the land, but protecting the freedom to marry will continue to demand hard work.